bajuwa/GoodMaowning/README.txt

 Good Maowning!
 ==============
-A simple java server project that will send an email to subscribers each morning with a cute cat picture.
+A simple java project that will send an email to subscribers each morning with a cute cat picture.

 Requirements